-30 This is a requirement of GTAC Schedule 5 s6.5.
+31 This is a requirement of GTAC Schedule 5 s6.5.
 However, occasional 'excursions' from the gas specification are expected.
 These excursions may be 'transients', lasting only minutes, and therefore unlikely to have any significant effect on the quality of delivered gas.
 Any such incident represents a breach of the strict requirement under every ICA which requires that only gas meeting the gas specification may be injected into the transmission pipelines, so all such breaches must be notified.
 In some overseas regimes, protocols exist to specify thresholds for escalating actions depending on the severity of an incident, but there is no such protocol currently in operation in New Zealand.

-Transmission System Owner/Operator (TSO) gas specification obligations and actions

-The TSO must ensure all practicable steps are taken to ensure that the transmission system is designed, constructed, operated, and maintained, and suspended or abandoned (as the case may be), in accordance with the appropriate part or parts of AS/NZS 2885.
-(HSE Pipeline Regulation 8(1)(a))

-AS/NZS 2885 does not specifically address gas specification, but does require that a documented PMS is implemented to provide for continued integrity, monitoring and safe operation of the pipeline.
-(AS 2885.3 s1.1(b))

-Where First Gas owns a delivery point it will install and maintain equipment to ensure that the dust/compressor oil contamination does not exceed the gas specification limit.
-(GTAC s12.9)

-Where First Gas does not own a delivery point its ICA will require the owner to install similar equipment.
-(GTAC Schedule 6 ICA Schedule Two: Technical Requirements)

-Regarding gas specification, the TSO discharges its obligations by entering into an ICA with each GP requiring each GP to only inject specification gas into the transmission system, to indemnify First Gas for any loss arising from the injection of non-specification gas, and to monitor the quality of gas it injects.
-(As per GTAC Schedule 5 s6.1)

-Regarding liquid and dust contaminants, where the TSO has more direct responsibility than it does for gas specification, the TSO documents and implements a PMS.
-The PMS, for example, will identify how coalescers and filter/separators are used to protect downstream facilities such as compressors, pressure regulators and meters from fine particles or liquid contaminants and impurities in the gas streams.31 (See First Gas 2018 AMP C.13 and C.21)
+sion System Owner/Operator (TSO) fication obligations and actions Obligation The TSO must as far as is reasonably practicable ensure all practicable steps are taken to ensure that the transmission system is designed, constructed, operated, and maintained, and suspended or abandoned (as the case may be), in accordance with the appropriate part or parts of AS /NZS 2885.
+(HSE Pipeline Regulation s reg 8(1)(a)) AS /NZS 2885 does not specifically address gas specification, but does require that a documented PMS is implemented to provide for continued integrity, monitoring and safe operation of the pipeline.
+(AS 2885.3 s1.1(b)) Where First Gas owns a delivery point it will install and maintain equipment to ensure that the dust/compressor oil contamination does not exceed the gas specification limit.
+(GTAC s12.9) Where First Gas does not own a delivery point its ICA will require the owner to install similar equipment.
+(GTAC Schedule 6 ICA Schedule Two: Technical Requirements) Means of Compliance Regarding gas specification, the TSO discharges its obligations by entering into an ICA with each GP requiring each GP to only inject specification gas into the transmission system, to indemnify First Gas for any loss arising from the injection of non-specification gas, and to monitor the quality of gas it injects.
+(As per GTAC Schedule 5 s6.1) Regarding liquid and dust contaminants, where the TSO has more direct responsibility than it does for gas specification, the TSO documents and implements a PMS.
+The PMS, for example, will identify how coalescers and filter/separators are used to protect downstream facilities such as compressors, pressure regulators and meters from fine particles or liquid contaminants and impurities in the gas streams.
+32 (See First Gas 2018 AMP C.13 and C.21)

-Coalescers and Filer/Separators are managed under First Gas's Pressure Equipment Management Plan.
-(First Gas 2018 AMP K.4 p164)

-Commented [A19]: We recommend consistency in referencing this standard.
-We understand the correct reference is AS 2885

-Commented [A20]: As per the comment above, we recommend consistency in referencing standard 2885.

-31 First Gas is also undertaking a project to identify what contamination control facilities are required onsite to ensure that future pigging operations will have minimal impact to normal operations within the Kapuni Gas Treatment Plant.
+32 First Gas is also undertaking a project to identify what contamination control facilities are required onsite to ensure that future pigging operations will have minimal impact to normal operations within the Kapuni Gas Treatment Plant.
 (First Gas 2018 AMP p97)